 Life Cycle of a Nurse: Nursing Education

 The “Life Cycle of a Nurse,” is a four-part series designed to explore each domain of the nursing journey through progressive phases of a nurse’s career.
-In the previous edition, an overview of professional nursing certification revealed the positive impacts for nurses, patients and employers.
+In the previous edition, an overview of professional nursing certification revealed the positive impacts on nurses, patients, and employers.
 This segment focuses on nursing education and what it means for healthcare.

-The Tri-Council for Nursing is comprised of four organizations: American Association of Colleges of Nursing (AACN), American Nurses Association (ANA), American Organization of Nurse Executives (AONE) and National League for Nursing (NLN).
+The Tri-Council for Nursing is comprised of four organizations: the American Association of Colleges of Nursing (AACN), the American Nurses Association (ANA), the American Organization of Nurse Executives (AONE), and the National League for Nursing (NLN).
 The Tri-Council for Nursing issued a policy statement in 2010 stating: “A more highly educated nursing workforce is critical to meeting the nation’s nursing needs and delivering safe, effective patient care.”

 The policy statement emphasized a call to action to advocate for system changes in nursing practice and education.
 Additionally, realizing the importance of academic progression, nurses should embrace lifelong learning and actively engage in enhancing nursing education.
 Equally significant is the support from “policymakers at the state and federal levels to fund programs and launch collaborative initiatives that facilitate nurses seeking to advance their education” (Tri-Council for Nursing, 2010).

 Advancing nursing education is just one step that nurses can choose to take in order to promote quality and excellence in healthcare today.
 However, it is a critical step in further developing the nursing workforce.
 Although these are only a few considerations when deciding on a nursing education path, the journey does not end when you obtain your undergraduate degree.
 With the complexity of healthcare and a growing need for nursing care, more master’s prepared and doctoral-prepared nurses are also needed in various healthcare settings.